hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 **Questions:** Which acquisition cohorts brought in more players but retained them less effectively?
 Is weak boss participation an entry problem?
 Does a subscription add value or coincide with a spending shift?
 When should an incident response close?

-**Data:** six aggregate scenario tables (2024–2025; KR, JP, Global West) plus a separate 360-user registration/login example.
+**Data:** six scenario tables (2024–2025; KR, JP, Global West) plus a separate 360-user registration/login example.
 The two populations are not linked.
 The original D30 metric is a synthetic retention indicator, while the added SQL analysis calculates exact-day D7/D30 retention from login records.

 **Methods:** Python/pandas for analysis, SQLite for both overall metrics and user-level queries, and Matplotlib/Seaborn for charts.
 SQL results are checked against pandas.